Exact Optimality of Communication-Privacy-Utility Tradeoffs in Distributed Mean Estimation: Main Results

 For a rotationally symmetric simplex codebook, where $U_m = As_m$ for a uniform random orthogonal matrix $A$, we have an (almost) analytic formula. \begin{lemma} Normalization constant $r_k$ for $\texttt{RRSC}(k)$ is

-where $C_k$ is an expected sum of top-$k$ coordinates of uniform random vector $a\in\fS^{d-1}$. \end{lemma} The key idea in the proof is to show that encoding $e_1$ with $As^M$ is equivalent to encoding uniform random vector $a\in\fS^{d-1}$ with $s^M$.
-The formal proof is provided in Appendix~\ref{app:rk}
+where $C_k$\footnote{Note that $C_k$ depends on $k, d$, and $M$, but for ease of presentation, we suppress the dependency on $d$ and $m$ here and only present the full expression in the proof.} is an expected sum of top-$k$ coordinates of uniform random vector $a\in\fS^{d-1}$. \end{lemma} The key idea in the proof is to show that encoding $e_1$ with $As^M$ is equivalent to encoding uniform random vector $a\in\fS^{d-1}$ with $s^M$.
+The formal proof is provided in Appendix~\ref{app:rk}.